NFS/NAS Datastores¶

-The scalability of this solution is bounded to the performance of your NAS server.
-However you can use multiple NAS server simultaneously to improve the scalability of your OpenNebula cloud.
-The use of multiple NFS/NAS datastores will let you:
+The scalability of this solution will be bound to the performance of your NAS server.
+However, you can use multiple NAS server simultaneously to improve the scalability of your OpenNebula cloud.
+The use of multiple NFS/NAS datastores will allow you to:

 Note